vuejs/docs/src/guide/migration/custom-directives.md

 For more information, read on!

-## Introduction

-Abstractions can be incredibly powerful to development, but they tend to break down when there is no escape hatch or extension beyond the original implementation.
-Custom directives allow us to create directives that are unique to our application.

 ## Previous Syntax

-Previously, we constructed these directives by using the hooks listed below to target an element’s lifecycle, all of which are optional:
+In Vue 2, custom directives were created by using the hooks listed below to target an element’s lifecycle, all of which are optional:

 - **bind** - Occurs once the directive is bound to the element.
 Occurs only once.
 - **inserted** - Occurs once the element is inserted into the parent DOM.